takefumi-yoshii/redux-aggregate-docs/docs/create-aggregate.md

   reducerFactory // Generated ReducerFactory
 } = createAggregate(Mutations, 'counter/')
 ```

+**By this alone, completed to define AcrtionTypes/AcrtionCreators/ReducerFactory with inferred type.**

 Mutaions is immutable mutate functions for state.
 Generate boilerplate starting from this MutationsMap.